 Many individuals who are arrested for suspicion of a crime are initially let go because the prosecution felt it did not (yet) have sufficient evidence to pursue charges, only to be re-arrested several days, weeks, months or even years later.
 You may feel helpless that there is nothing you can do but sit and wait for the inevitable.
 There’s hope.

-We are expert and experienced Los Angeles criminal defense lawyers and have over 35 years of experience providing pre-filing investigations.
-We are former Los Angeles deputy district attorneys.
+We are expert and experienced Los Angeles criminal defense lawyers and have over 60 years of experience providing pre-filing investigations.
 Robert Ernenwein is certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
 He has been selected for inclusion in Super Lawyers by Los Angeles magazine and has appeared as a legal analyst on multiple cable news programs, including Fox News.
 These credentials and experience help us do all we can to seek a positive outcome for you.

 That’s why it is important to hire an attorney to monitor the filing of your case and intervene early to try and prevent the filing of charges.